LeslieLopez25/sunnyside-agency-landing-page-main/README.md

 ### Updated October 27th, 2021

 I've fixed a few issues with the positioning of items in the 1440px screen size and in the 375px screen size.

+### Updated November 26th, 2021

+Went back and fixed a few more issues with the media queries.